Guide to Morocco’s festivals June 2026

 Sefrou

-Every year, around mid-June, the harvesting of the cherries is marked with a festival in Sefrou.
+Every year, around mid-June, the cherry harvest is marked by a festival in Sefrou.
 There's a festival parade with a Cherry Queen offering cherries to onlookers.
 While in the area, enjoy hiking trails through the cedar forests and visit the wild monkeys of Ifrane National Park.

 Previous